For this purpose, we recommend that the entire 52 lessons be used.

 The program has the following objectives:

-Discipleship - The first goal is to give some basic teaching to every new church member.
+Discipleship of every member - The first goal is to give some basic Bible teaching to every church member.
 They will have opportunity to ask questions and get answers.
+Paul’s goal in Colossians 1:28 should be that of every church: “Whom we preach, warning every man, and teaching every man in all wisdom; that we may present every man perfect in Christ Jesus.”
+No member should be left behind.

-Training teachers - The second goal is to train new teachers and give an opportunity for the development of spiritual gifts.
-The program provides opportunities for serious ministry.
-It has been said that the best way to learn is to teach.
-According to The Learning Pyramid, developed from research by the National Training Laboratories in Bethel, Maine, we learn 5% from a lecture, 10% from reading, 20% from an audio-visual presentation, 30% from a demonstration, 50% from a group discussion, 75% from practice, and 90% from teaching others.
+Training teachers - The second goal is to provide a means for training new teachers and an opportunity for the people to develop spiritual gifts.
+The program provides opportunities for serious ministry, including opportunities for the more mature young people.
+The best way to learn is to teach.
+According to The Learning Pyramid, developed from research by the National Training Laboratories in Bethel, Maine, we retain 5% from hearing a lecture, 10% from reading, 20% from an audio-visual presentation, 30% from a demonstration, 50% from a group discussion, 75% from practice, and 90% from teaching others.
 This is because the act of teaching something to others requires that the teacher understand the material himself.
+Einstein said, “If you can’t explain it to a six-year old, you don’t understand it yourself.”

-Multiplying the ministry - The program takes some of the teaching/discipling workload from the leaders.
+Multiplying the ministry - The program takes some of the teaching workload from the leaders.

-Fellowship - Another goal is to help develop closer relationships between church members.
+Fellowship - Another goal is to help develop closer relationships between church members and to encourage them to talk about spiritual things rather than worldly and vain things of no eternal value.

 The program is set up in the following way:

 The first step is to select qualified disciplers.
-These can include older youth that meet the spiritual standards.
+These can include older teens that meet the standards.
 Some basic suggested requirements are as follows:

 - A good Christian testimony